-Sacramento Metropolitan Fire District is the largest district in the County of Sacramento and the seventh largest local fire agency in the State of California.
-The combined District now consists of about 700 employees with an area encompassing 359 square miles that include Sacramento and Placer counties.
+Sacramento Metropolitan Fire District is the largest district in the County of Sacramento and the seventh largest local fire agency in the State of California, with nearly 700 employees.
+The District is overseen by a nine-member board of directors, with each director representing approximately one-ninth of District constituents.
+The District service area now encompasses 359 square miles, covering portions of Sacramento Placer counties.